 The subject classical tanto is the sublime work by the 2nd generation YUKIHISA 行久, a son of HIDEMITSU 秀光 in Osafune.
-Signature on Nakago holds great taste of patina that remains impressively clear chisel of inscriptions with the date of year.
+Nakago holds splendid taste of patina that remains impressively clear chisel of inscriptions with the date of year.

-This prominent tanto is admired for the entire original shape and also an excellent quality of the legitimate Bizen-den technique over the passage of 600 years.
+This prominent tanto is admired for the entire original shape and also an excellent quality of the legitimate Bizen Osafune technique nearly the passage of 600 years ago.

-Single layer silver Habaki collar, preserved in a Shira-saya plain wood mounting and additional old Shirasaya with Sayagaki.
+Single layer silver Habaki collar, preserved in a Shira-saya plain wood mounting.

-Fresh polish/Condition scale: excellent (using a scale of mint-excellent-very good-good-fair-poor)
+Fresh polish/Condition scale: excellent - very good (using a scale of mint-excellent-very good-good-fair-poor)